 The fish can lay very deep in the water so it is better to let the bait sink very deep.
 Lure and worm normally work very well.
 In the twilight zone however, the brown trout goes to the shallow waters, where fly fishing should be recommended.

 The catch is consistent all season.
 The twilight zone is the best time of the day.

 Littering is forbidden.
-Cardholders must sign up at Vegamót and show both the Veiðikortið and an appropriate ID.
+Cardholders can go directly to fish but please have Veiðikortið an appropriate ID handy.
 Children under 14 are allowed for free, if accompanied by adult cardholder.